HIIT/knowledge-elicitation-for-linear-regression/README.md

 ## Simulation and real data study

-The starting point of the code are one of the main scripts.
+The starting point of the code is one of the main scripts.
 [main.m](main.m) runs the simulation for fixed number of training data and dimensions.
 In [main_all.m](main_all.m) the number of training data or dimensions can be arrays, e.g, 2:10:300.
 [main_real_data.m](main_real_data.m) is for real data.
 Your data should contain a matrix of X with size (n by p) and a matrix of Y with size (n by 1).
 In the code there is an example of using the method for Amazon and Yelp dataset.